Query

 • Develop individual hard and/or soft skills that will enhance an individual's capacity in their role as a peer educator and/or advisor.

-• Reflect on different leadership styles and how that supports and enhances individual and group development.
+• Reflect on different leadership styles and how they support and enhance individual and group development.

-Adaptable Solutions and Creative Approaches to Student Programming
+Adaptable Solutions and Creative Approaches to Programming and/or System-Level Change

 • Identify innovative and promising approaches for prevention, harm-reduction, and risk-reduction programming.

-• Articulate how to support students through engagement using innovative strategies.
+• Articulate how to train students to apply innovative strategies to problem-solving.

 • Examine how successful programs or initiatives can be adapted to a variety of campus contexts.